How San Bernardino Delivered Effective, Personalized ELD Support and Saw Rapid Growth

 • Teachers juggling multiple grades and subjects in one classroom

-• Competing priorities (special education, behavioral needs, etc.)
+• Competing priorities — special education, behavioral needs, and more

-• A lack of consistent systems to track, monitor, and support MLLs
+• No consistent system to track, monitor, and support MLLs

-• ELPAC testing was externally managed, creating disconnects and limiting actionable insight
+• ELPAC testing managed externally, limiting actionable insight

-As a result, MLLs were frequently overlooked, not receiving the personalized attention needed to reach Level 4 on the ELPAC or achieve reclassification.
-A previously adopted program required teachers to build lessons manually, a time-consuming process that ultimately led to low engagement and inconsistent use.
+As a result, MLLs were frequently not receiving the personalized attention needed to reach Level 4 on the ELPAC or achieve reclassification.
+A previously adopted program required teachers to build lessons manually — a time-consuming process that led to low engagement and inconsistent use.

 The Search for a Better Solution

-When SBCSS evaluated another K–12 platform, they quickly realized it wasn’t a fit.
-Their students, often self-directed and rapidly transitioning in and out of the system, required a flexible, immediately responsive solution.
+When SBCSS evaluated another K–12 platform, they quickly realized it wasn't a fit.
+Their students — often self-directed and rapidly transitioning in and out of the system — required something flexible and immediately responsive.

-This led them to Summit K12.
-After a second, targeted demo, the team recognized Summit K12’s ability to:
+That search led them to Summit K12.
+After a targeted demo, the team recognized exactly what they needed:

-• Generate personalized learning plans directly from ELPAC scores
+• Personalized learning plans generated directly from ELPAC scores

-• Provide immediate, actionable instruction without requiring full diagnostic testing
+• Immediate, actionable instruction without requiring full diagnostic testing first

-• Scale support across grade levels and diverse student needs
+• Support that scaled across grade levels and a wide range of student needs

-Unlike previous tools, Summit K12 offered content that was ready-to-use, engaging, and individualized, a game-changer for teachers managing high volumes of students with varying needs.
+Unlike previous tools, Summit K12 offered content that was ready to use from day one — a game-changer for teachers managing high volumes of students with constantly changing needs.

 The Solution

-Summit K12 offered exactly what SBCSS needed: a simple, adaptive platform that supports students immediately, whether they are enrolled for 90 days or 2.
-Teachers embraced the pre-built lessons, and students could engage with content aligned to their exact skill level and language proficiency.
+Connect to Literacy offered exactly what SBCSS needed: a simple, adaptive platform that could support a student whether they were enrolled for 90 days or two.
+Teachers embraced the pre-built lessons.
+Students engaged with content aligned to their exact skill level and language proficiency.

 Most Impactful Features

-• Self-paced learning for students to target their unique areas of need
+• Self-paced learning targeted to each student's unique areas of need

 • Teacher-ready whole group lessons that saved time and boosted engagement